MattBunch/portfolio-website/README.md

 - Github and LinkedIn icons added to Footer.
 Considering removing contact page.
 - Footer made modular to support any number of icons.
 - Added my name to header text.

+### 6/01/2021

+- Website hosted through Firebase at https://portfolio-website-01-300900.web.app & https://portfolio-website-01-300900.firebaseapp.com/
+- Need to register a domain name like https://mattbunch.nz for my website in the future so I can put the link on my CV for applications.

+### 7/01/2021

+- Images added to README file.
+- Need to configure Cloud Functions to scale for normal traffic to limit the number of concurrent instances.
+Further configurations are needed for the final deployment for the public website.

 ## Available Scripts